multiverse-os/oht/README.md

         /put [key] [value]           - Put key and value into database (Not Implemented) /get [key]                   - Get value of key (Not Implemented) /delete [key]                - Delete value of key (Not Implemented)

-      TOR:
-        /tor [start|stop]            - Start or stop tor process (Not Implemented) /newtor                      - Obtain new Tor identity (Not Implemented) /newonion                    - Obtain new onion address (Not Implemented)

       ACCOUNT:
         /accounts                    - List all accounts (Not Implemented)